 Leg Press

-One of the benefits of the leg press is that you don’t need to worry too much about technique, which isn’t the case with the squat.
+One of the benefits of the leg press is that you don’t need to worry too much about technique or stability, which isn’t the case with the squat.
 The weight is guided on rods, so all you need to do is focus on pushing the platform up, then lowering it under control.

 How To

-- Sit down on the machine and put your feet on the platform.
+- Sit down on the leg press machine and put your feet on the platform.

 - Your feet should be roughly shoulder width apart, with the toes pointing slightly out.